Reciprocal versus Parasocial Relationships in Online Social Networks: Predicting Reciprocal Edges

 \subsubsection{Single-node features}

 These features are extracted for each node individually.
 For an edge $(u,v)$, the single-node features of both $u$ and $v$ are concatenated.

-\myparatight{Degrees~\cite{Cheng11}} Cheng et al. has shown that indegree and outdegree and their ratio are useful features for reciprocity prediction.
+\myparatight{Degrees~\cite{Cheng11}} Cheng et al. showed that indegree and outdegree and their ratio are useful features for reciprocal edge prediction.
 Moreover, Hopcroft et al.~\cite{Hopcroft11} also found that high-degree users link back to high-degree users with a higher probability.
-Following Cheng et al., we extract $d_i(u)$, $d_o(u)$, $d_o(u)/d_i(u)$ for each node $u$ as features.
+Following Cheng et al., we extract $d_i(u)$, $d_o(u)$, $d_o(u)/d_i(u)$ for node $u$ as features.

 \myparatight{Local reciprocity} We have shown in Section~\ref{sec:local-reci} that local reciprocities impact the formation of reciprocal edges significantly.
 So we extract both acceptance and request local reciprocities as features.